 Joachim Tantau is a designer-maker of furniture and architectural objects, living and working in Germany near Hamburg.
-He was born in 1988 in Hanover, Germany and since very young age engaged in designing and building timbered houses and furniture from wood.
+He was born in 1988 in Hanover, Germany and since a very young age engaged in designing and building timbered houses and furniture from wood.

 He has been selected by The Prince’s Foundation School of Traditional Arts, London to teach his techniques and principles to aspiring artists and designers all over the world.